7 Days In Moorea

 7 Days In Moorea Itinerary Map

-All places mentioned in the Moorea itinerary can be found on this map.
-Simply click on the image to open in Google Maps.
-As you might already spot, the bulk of the island’s highlights are concentrated around its scenic north coast.
+All places mentioned in this Moorea itinerary can be found on the map.
+Simply click on the image to open it in Google Maps.
+As you might already spot, the bulk of the island’s highlights concentrate on Moorea’s scenic north coast.

 7 Days In Moorea Itinerary Map - French Polynesia